mik-laj/discovery-api/gen_data/release_notes_md/anthos_gke_docs_on_prem_archive_1_3_security_bulletins.md

 ####  What should I do?

-The following Anthos GKE on-prem (GKE on-prem) versions or newer contain the fix for this vulnerability:
+The following GKE on-prem versions or newer contain the fix for this
+vulnerability:

   * Anthos 1.3.0